gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 ## Summary

-In this scenario you learned a bit more about what WildFly Swarm is, and how it can be used to create modern Java microservice-oriented applications.
+In this scenario you learned a bit more about what Thorntail (ex-WildFly Swarm) is, and how it can be used to create modern Java microservice-oriented applications.

 You created a new Inventory microservice representing functionality previously implmented in the monolithic